 Stash offers options for customers to invest for their short and long-term goals, from saving for a home to saving for retirement.
 Customers can open an investment account and choose from over 70 curated stocks and investments that reflect their goals, interests, and personal beliefs.
 Stash teaches new investors the core principles of investing and helps them plan with confidence in order to meet their goals.
 You can actually learn while investing.

 And you can also automate: the Auto-Stash (feature) is a simple way to automate your investments.
-Making small investments on a regular basis is the key to dollar cost averaging and a way to maximize your savings while taking the risk out of trying to time the market.
+Making small investments on a regular basis is the key to maximize your savings while taking the risk out of trying to time the market.

 Start with just $5 – and there is no minimum to start saving!
 Plus, Stash will add $5 to your account.

 5. Make the Most of Your 401(K), Earn $3

 Nearly 60 million Americans put away funds for their retirement in a 401(k).
 Most of us set it up blindly, and then rarely track it – apart from glancing at quarterly or annual reports.